department-of-veterans-affairs/va-digital-service-handbook/_pages/delivery/onboard-team.md

 # Title and Description display on the page and in HTML meta tags
 #
 title: Getting started
-description: Get your team set up with the tools and resources they'll need throughout the Digital Delivery lifecycle.
+description: Get your team set up with the tools and resources they'll need throughout the <i>Digital Delivery</i> lifecycle.
 #
 # Editable - Pagination for bottom of page
 #